kubemq-io/kubemqctl/docs/kubemqctl_cluster_proxy.md

 ## kubemqctl cluster proxy

-Proxy KubeMQ cluster connection to localhost command
+Proxy Kubemq cluster connection to localhost command

 ### Synopsis

-Proxy command allows to act as a full layer 4 proxy (port-forwarding) of a KubeMQ cluster connection to localhost.
-Proxy a KubeMW cluster allows the developer to interact with remote KubeMQ cluster ports as localhost
+Proxy command allows to act as a full layer 4 proxy (port-forwarding) of a Kubemq cluster connection to localhost.
+Proxy a KubeMW cluster allows the developer to interact with remote Kubemq cluster ports as localhost

 ```
 kubemqctl cluster proxy [flags]